interterror/PowerManager/README.md

 1. Open config/config-gui.php
 2. Set name and password used to enter application.
 3. Set refresh rate interval.
 This interval will be used to load new data and evaluate rules.
-4. Set amounts of columns for each page - self-explanatory.
+4. Set amounts of columns for each page to display outlets, graphs, and rules.

 USING POWER MANAGER: